Outrage after 45 reportedly killed in Israeli strike near Rafah

 If there is evidence of such a crime, the German government would certainly condemn it, Hebestreit said.

-French President Emmanuel Macron, in Germany for a three-day state visit, reacted much more strongly, calling for an immediate ceasefire and full compliance with international law.
+French President Emmanuel Macron was among the leaders calling for an immediate ceasefire in Gaza and full compliance with international law.

 "These operations must stop," wrote an "outraged" Macron on X. "There are no safe zones for Palestinian civilians in Rafah."

+"We are horrified by strikes that killed Palestinian civilians in Rafah," Canadian Foreign Minister Mélanie Joly wrote on X.

+"Israel's strikes have had horrific and unacceptable consequences," Australia's Foreign Minister Penny Wong wrote.

-The war in Gaza was triggered by the massacre of more than 1,200 people by terrorists from the Palestinian Islamist group Hamas and other militants on October 7.
+The war in Gaza was triggered by the massacre of more than 1,200 people by terrorists from Hamas and other militant groups on October 7.

 Israel responded with massive airstrikes and a ground offensive.
 International criticism of Israel has grown as the death toll among Palestinians has increased.
 It currently stands at over 35,000 people killed, according to Hamas authorities in Gaza.